abdnacer/Application_de_Gestion_d_ecole/README.md

 Technologies we used:
 - Agile (kanban board manipulation) + Daily maintenance of the group's schedule.
 - Creation of multipage in HTML and Bootstrap.
-- PHP / Mysql / OOP
+- PHP / MVC / Mysql / OOP